About Jacksonville School for Autism

 A Message from the Executive Director

-Jacksonville School for Autism (JSA) is the realized dream of Mark & Michelle Dunham inspired to help our own son, Nick.
+Autism has led my family and I on a winding journey.
+It began with a diagnosis in 2000 and then catapulted into creating a unique program to help our own son, Nick.
 As Nick has grown from a very active boy into a handsome young man, the same can be said of our school.
-Today, we are well into our 14th school year.
-It is surreal to think that JSA started with 2 students & families and one committed teacher, Mrs. Irene Batario.
-Today, we have a thriving school with over 100 students, teachers and augmentative program instructors.
+It is surreal to think that JSA started with two students, two families and one committed teacher, Mrs. Irene Batario.
+Today, we have a thriving school where every day more than 100 students, teachers and augmentative program instructors come together with a common purpose.

 Since opening our doors back in August of 2005, JSA has been developed by the joint efforts of a diverse group of families and professionals who are able to network with one another to develop programs that directly support our students’ unique learning needs.
 JSA operates under an “Integrative Model” and is open to any individual on the autism spectrum.
 JSA has a variety of classrooms to meet the needs of individual students.
 These varied programs allow for the successful development of students and ensures a comfortable transition from our new learners to advances learners to young adults transitioning into the work force.